Why We Upload Files to Google Drive?

 Step 2: Drag and hold the file, move it to the Google Drive website’s interface.

 Step 3: Drop the file to the blank of the blue area.
 You can also drop it to the target folder you created before in the blue area.

 Tips: You can also upload folders to Google Drive by using these two ways.

-Method 3: Upload Files to Google Drive with Mobile App
+Method 3: How to Upload Files to Google Drive from iPhone

 The largest demand to store files like photos and videos often appears from mobile phones.
 And Google Drive knows this very well.

 Step 1: Sign in Google Drive app with your Google account.

 Step 2: Switch to the “Files” interface, choose the folder you want to upload to and tap it.